19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 (b) the person who would so receive the rents or profits if the premises were leased;

-“premises” includes any place whether enclosed or built on or not, whether situated underground or under water and, in particular, includes —
+“premises” includes any place whether enclosed or built on or not, whether situated underground or underwater and, in particular, includes —

 (a) any building, vehicle, vessel or aircraft;